justinhartman/imdb-app/README.md

    - [ ] `APP_URL=binger.uk` - replace `binger.uk` with your website/app's live URL.
 5. Start the application by running `yarn start`.

+## OMDb API

+Included in this repository is a [RapidAPI](https://rapidapi.com) file created by the macOS app RapidAPI which is free.
+There is also a VSCode extension which should be able to work with this file but YMMV.

+The file is located at [/docs/api/OMDb_API.paw](/docs/api/OMDb_API.paw) and contains a working implementation of the OMDb API used in this project.
+Open the file and begin testing the API to see responses.

 ## Nginx and Systemd Server Setup

 Included in the `/system` folder are two configuration files: